 These are all threatened with saturation and there is thus a risk of congestion on the main roads.

-In order to solve the problem of the quality of service caused by its growth, road transport will need new infrastructure.
+In order to solve the problem of quality of service caused by its growth, road transport will need new infrastructure.
 But as with other things, a certain limit may have already been reached.
 Indeed, apart from the high cost of building such infrastructure, territories are already well occupied.

-There are a growing number of projects that aim to rebalance the modes of transport, particularly in favor of rail.
+There are a growing number of projects that aim to rebalance the modes of transport--particularly in favor of rail.
 However, rail capacity is limited, especially in areas of traffic congestion.
-The development of new infrastructure is costly, time-consuming, and politically difficult to impose.
+The development of new infrastructure is costly, time-consuming and politically difficult to impose.

 To counter this threat, it would therefore be more effective to choose genuine intermodality between rail and road.
 Both modes of transport are geographically available in close proximity to logistics areas.

 By gradually replacing all-road transport, combined road-rail transport would make it possible to prevent the risk of saturation on the main roads.
 It also helps to limit the environmental and safety problems caused by this mode of transport.
-It has a bigger capacity to transport more goods with fewer trips.
+It has a bigger capacity to transport more goods with less trips.